artsy/artsy.github.io/_posts/2019-03-17-three-years-of-react-native.markdown

 - Ensuring we are able to meaningfully own our dependencies across the stacks.

-Means that we took on some technical and cultural debt, specifically around the platform aspect of our native codebase.There are a few levers we can use to fix some of these issues:
+Means that we took on some technical and cultural debt, specifically around the platform aspect of our native codebase.
+There are a few levers we can use to fix some of these issues:

 - Let iOS be a bit more webby, by using more JavaScript instead of enforcing stricter platform standards.
 - Use more of the React Native community’s infra-structure, we generally don't use React Native JavaScript